Tooth Extractions – Ormond Beach, FL

-Dr. Andrew Nawrocki couldn’t be an expert in the field of prosthodontics or implant dentistry without also knowing the right steps for a quick, comfortable and effective tooth extraction in Ormond Beach.
-While he works hard to save teeth whenever possible, sometimes extractions are necessary in order to ensure the wellbeing of the patient.
+Dr. Andrew Nawrocki couldn’t be an expert in the field of prosthodontics or implant dentistry without also knowing the right steps for quick, comfortable, and effective tooth extractions in Ormond Beach.
+While he works hard to save teeth whenever possible, sometimes extractions are necessary to ensure the wellbeing of the patient.
 Other times it’s needed before a denture or bridge can be placed.
 Regardless, he takes all the best steps to ensure that your extraction and aftercare go as smoothly as possible.

 One of the most common reasons patients may need their teeth extracted is due to their wisdom teeth erupting.
 While this is rarely ever the case, some patients have mouths large enough to accommodate third molars.
-However, it’s far more common that the wisdom teeth are taking up too much room and therefore need to be removed to prevent future damage to the remaining teeth and oral structures.
+However, it’s far more common that wisdom teeth are taking up too much room and therefore need to be removed to prevent future damage to the remaining teeth and oral structures.

 In other cases, teeth may need to be extracted because they are severely damaged, either from long-term decay or due to trauma inflicted on the tooth itself.
 If the tooth cannot be saved in its current form, an extraction will need to be performed.